openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/classification.rst

 Please note, that POT will take some time (generally less than NNCF optimization) without logging to optimize the model.

-4. Now we have fully trained, optimized and exported an efficient model representation ready-to-use classification model.
+4. Now you have fully trained, optimized and exported an efficient model representation ready-to-use classification model.

 The following tutorials provide further steps on how to :doc:`deploy <../deploy>` and use your model in the :doc:`demonstration mode <../demo>` and visualize results.